PROGRAMS and SERVICES

-The National Cancer Institute's (NCI) Endocrine Oncology Branch’s Clinical and Research Fellowship program trains surgeons committed to academic careers.
+The National Cancer Institute's (NCI) Endocrine Oncology Branch's Clinical and Research Fellowship program trains surgeons committed to academic careers.
 The primary goal of the fellowship is to train academic surgeons.
 Trainees will develop expertise in basic science, translational and clinical research, and in the surgical management of endocrine neoplasms.
-The fellowship is a two-year program during which six months is dedicated to clinical training with the remaining time dedicated to research training.
+The fellowship is a two-year program.

 Structure of the Training Program

 Fellows rotate on the clinical endocrine surgical service and provide consultation and treatment for patients with neoplasms of the thyroid, parathyroid, adrenal gland, or islet cell tumors of the pancreas who are enrolled in research protocols within the NIH Clinical Center, a 240 bed hospital located on campus in Bethesda, Maryland.
-In addition, the first year of clinical training will include weekly multidisciplinary patient management conferences and walk rounds, training in ultrasound-guided thyroid biopsy and cytology, weekly radiology rounds, grand rounds and journal club, and biweekly pathology rounds, and a 3-month lecture series on common Endocrine disorders.
-For the research component, the fellow develops a basic or translational research project directly with a principal investigator to be conducted in state-of-the-art research facilities.
+In addition, the first year of clinical training will include weekly multidisciplinary patient management conferences, training in ultrasound-guided thyroid biopsy and cytology, weekly radiology rounds, grand rounds and journal club, and pathology rounds, and a 6-month lecture series on common Endocrine disorders.
+For the research component, the fellow is expected to develop a basic or translational research project with a principal investigator to be conducted in state-of-the-art research facilities.
 The fellow will have the opportunity to take didactic coursework relevant to his/her research projects and interests.
-The fellow will have weekly research meeting with the principal investigator and will have an opportunity to present work in progress at weekly research meetings.
+The fellow will have weekly research meeting with their principal investigator and will have an opportunity to present work in progress at weekly research meetings.

 - Electron Kebebew, MD, Chief, Endocrine Oncology Branch, NCI

 - Naris Nilubol, MD, Endocrine Oncology Branch, NCI